-- Two National Leaders of Education (CEO and Executive Head) who provide support within the Trust and in the wider system. - Director of Education with a responsibility for CPD and a role which also includes school improvement, mentoring for Heads, coaching for leaders, CPD strategy and facilitation of cross-Trust working. - · An Ofsted inspector. - Ilsham C of E Academy is the named National Support School, although all of our more established schools share this function.
-We have excellent teachers across the Trust.
+- Two National Leaders of Education (CEO and Executive Head) who provide support within the Trust and in the wider system. - Director of Education with a responsibility for CPD and a role which also includes school improvement, mentoring for Heads, coaching for leaders, CPD strategy and facilitation of cross-Trust working. - An Ofsted inspector. - Deputy Trust Lead all aspects of school improvement and education strategy.

-Notes to the Financial Statements for the Year Ended 31 August 2023 (continued)
+Notes to the Financial Statements for the Year Ended 31 August 2024 (continued)